berkeracir/ceng501/project/README.md

     </tr>
 </table>

-STFT with Kaisar-Bessel window function is applied to the input segments with 512 I/Q pairs; however, there are no information about the window length, shape factor and side-lobe attenuation.
+STFT with Kaisar-Bessel window function is applied to the input segmsents with 512 I/Q pairs; however, there are no information about the window length, shape factor and side-lobe attenuation.

 I/Q samples are from the time-domain and its frequency-domain information is obtained by applying STFT.